 What if the change you want is one they don’t want you to make?
 Say it’ll mean that you won’t be as available to your friend as you were before, or even that you make such a large change that there is no part for them in your life – what then?
 Are they going to encourage you to make that change?
 Even if they know its what you genuinely want to do?
 Can they be that selfless?
 It’s asking a huge amount of any friendship.

 What if the change they can see you need to make will be hard, with a risk of failure?
 Could they encourage you to take that path, without fearing for your future well-being?
 Again, its asking a lot of friendship.

 A coach has no personal involvement in what decisions you make or what changes you choose.
 Their only motivation is to help and support you, to ensure you have the resources to get through that process, to achieve your aim.

-I say again, a coach has no personal involvement or motivation – and you know this, because you hired them.
+I say again, a coach has no personal involvement – and you know this, because you hired them.
 They’re not your friend, they’ve got a job to do.

 © Caring Coaching – 2015

 First posted 19 December 2015